Composably secure device-independent encryption with certified deletion: Composable security proof

 By Lemma~\ref{lem:ct-indist}, the second term is bounded by $2\lCI$.
 As for the first term, we have

 applying Lemma~\ref{lem:corr} in the last line.
 Adding the two bounds, we arrive at a final bound of $2\lCI + 2\lEC$. }

-\item If $D=1$, the simulator's internal versions of Alice and Bob proceed with the ECD protocol: the simulator releases $y'_{\overline{T}}$ and $b'_{\overline{T}}$, then sets $U_1=0^n \oplus h(k^\A) \oplus u_1 $ and finally releases $R$ at the outer interface. \inset{ Through this process, the distinguisher receives $(D,y'_{\overline{T}})$ (at $t_3$), then $b'_{\overline{T}}$ followed by $F$ (at $t_4$), and finally $R\tM$ (at $t_5$).
+\item If $D=1$, the simulator continues on with its simulated instances of $\prot^{\A}$ and $\prot^{\B}$: it releases $y'_{\overline{T}}$ and $b'_{\overline{T}}$, then sets $U_1=0^n \oplus h(k^\A) \oplus u_1 $ and finally releases $R$ at the outer interface. \inset{ Through this process, the distinguisher receives $(D,y'_{\overline{T}})$ (at $t_3$), then $b'_{\overline{T}}$ followed by $F$ (at $t_4$), and finally $R\tM$ (at $t_5$).
 The distinguisher supplies no inputs, so we can suppose without loss of generality that it applies no operations on its systems through this process, and we only need to bound the distinguishability after $R\tM$ is released.
 Also, $D$ is trivial since the distinguisher chose it, and so is $\tM$ since here it is always set to $0^n$, so we shall ignore these registers.

 We note that the conditional states for the $O=\perp$ component at this point are perfectly indistinguishable, because in that component all the registers are independent of the message (possibly by being set to ``blank'' values).
 Also, for the $F=\text{\cmark}$ component the conditional states produced by $\fR{\A}{\B\E}$ and $\fI{\B\E}$ are $\sigma_{RCY'_{\overline{T}} B'_{\overline{T}} B_T\tE}(\mval,1)$ and $\sigma_{RCY'_{\overline{T}} B'_{\overline{T}} B_T\tE}(0^n,1)$ respectively, where the latter can be understood by again using Fact~\ref{fc:OTP} to swap the values on the $C_1$ and $U_1$ registers.